rshah918/Shahgrad/README.md

 # Shahgrad
 Shahgrad is a mathematical expression engine and ML library designed for building neural networks from scratch.
-It provides the ability to create and manipulate mathematical expressions, backprop gradients through the expression graphs, and includes a small neural net library with visualization capabilities for the neural net's mathematical expression graph.
+It provides the ability to create and run mathematical expressions, backprop gradients through the expression graphs, and includes a lightweight neural net library.
+The library also offers visualization capabilities to explore the mathematical expression graph of any neural net.

 Made this to better understand how pytorch/tensorflow work under the hood.
 ## Features